 Horse Riding in Namibia

-The Damaraland is one of the most scenic areas in Namibia, prehistoric water courses
+The Damaraland is one of the most scenic areas in Namibia, prehistoric water courses the open plains and grassland, massive granite koppies and distant

-mountains create the landscape.
+mountains to create the special landscape.
 Ghostly

 shipwrecks on remote and inaccessible shores have given the Skeleton